Get a Cash Offer to Junk Your Car Now

 However, a junk car is not necessarily the same as an abandoned car.
 Abandoned simply means its been left sitting where it doesn’t belong, either on the street or on private land.
 It might be a junker, as well, but, theoretically, someone could abandon a perfectly good later model vehicle.
 So an abandoned car might be a junker, but a junker doesn’t have to be abandoned.

 A car can become a junker over time, or it can happen in an instant.
 The years can take a toll, and, eventually, a car just kicks the bucket.
 In some cases, neglect speeds up a car’s death.
 (There’s a reason for the manufacturer’s maintenance schedule.)
 An accident can suddenly render a car too damaged to be worth fixing.
-Natural disasters, too, can quickly do a number on vehicles.
+Natural disasters, too, can quickly do a number on vehicles (check out this post for a checklist of things to have in your car on such emergencies).

 Now that you have a fuller understanding of the definition of a junk car you can make a more informed decision about what to do with your vehicle.
 Junk Car Medics® may be able to help you out.